 - Playground Zip Lines.
 These are short and low, intended for child's play, and found at some playgrounds and recreation venues.
 All Girl Scouts are permitted to use them. - Zip Lines.
 These are launched from a platform usually accessed by a staircase, ladder, or climbing wall.
 They are sometimes found as part of a challenge course.
-Participants must be able to walk short distances and be able to climb stairs.
-Daisies are not permitted to participate in zip lines except for playground zip lines.
-In addition, check with the venue before arrival to determine their rules on age, height, and weight restrictions. - Canopy Zip Line Tours: These are guided aerial explorations or transits of the forest canopy, commonly done by a series of zip lines or aerial walkways with platforms.
+Participants must be able to walk short distances and climb stairs or ladders.
+Check with the venue before arrival to determine its rules on age, height, and weight restrictions.
+Communicate these restrictions clearly with the troop in advance of the activity. - Canopy Zip Line Tours.
+These are guided aerial explorations or transits of the forest canopy, commonly done by a series of zip lines or aerial walkways with platforms.
 Canopy tours are not permitted for Daisies and Brownies.
 In addition, check with the venue before arrival as many have minimum age requirements as well as height and weight restrictions.
+Communicate these restrictions clearly with the troop in advance.
+If some cannot participate, consider another location.